 I ran a workshop on learning transfer last week and got the inevitable comment, "I wish my boss was here, learning what he needs to know."
-At the time, we laughed it off, but later I thought about the whole concept of managing upwards and how we tend to do so little to understand
+At the time, we laughed it off, but later I thought about the whole concept of managing upwards and how we tend to do

 It is done.
 I now have a 3-week-old bouncing baby book making its older siblings jealous of all the attention it's getting :-) The book helps you help others who have been on a training course use what they learned on the course.
 If you are a manager, this is one of your jobs.

 I was helping a friend with her garden and we were putting in some new plants.
 I suggested a plant could go by a wall and she said, "It will never flourish there.
 That's a North facing wall.
 It needs to be out here so it gets some sun".
 To her it was obvious from

 They all nodded, so maybe I was right!
 I had asked, "In terms of how they relate to their team, what is the job of a manager?
 What does a manager need to do?"
 Some of the responses were... --Encourage and motivate --Give them tasks --Provide resources --Have those difficult conversations --Hold them accountable --Help